casagooo/tdt/README.md

 } as const;
 ```

-#### 3. Combinations of the values to be excluded
+#### 3. Combinations of Values to Exclude
-This is used to exclude impossible or meanless combinations of the parameter values.
-This can have multiple combinations.
+Use this to omit combinations of parameter values that are either impossible or lack significance.
+Multiple combinations can be excluded.
 ###### Example:
 ```
 const exclusions:Exclusions<ExampleDomain> = [